AnTriEx and ViTriEx

 What is ViTriEx?

-ViTriEx is a simulation tool that allows participants to practice how to organise, communicate, lead, make decisions and prioritise in mass casualty events.
-The simulation is done online, and the scenario is a fictional mass casualty event, based on real situations.
+The simulation is done online, and the scenario is a fictional mass casualty, based on a real event.
 During the simulation participants are taken to the scene of a casualty, as well as to the emergency room of a smaller hospital.
 The participants are given different roles and must then prioritise among the injured, communicate and make decisions in a chaotic and stressful environment, where resources and information is scarce.
 The simulation allows for direct feedback on the decisions that the participants make.

-The patients that are used in a ViTriEx simulation are based on a patient data base kept by CRIMEDIM - Center for Research in Disaster and Emergency Medicine, Università del Piemonte Orientale in Novara, Italy, whom we collaborate with.
+The patients that are used in a AnTriEx or ViTriEx simulation are based on a patient data base kept by CRIMEDIM - Center for Research in Disaster and Emergency Medicine, Università del Piemonte Orientale in Novara, Italy, whom we collaborate with.

 Learning Objectives